rpicard/explore-flask/source/views.rst

 on our site?

 There are a lot of good answers, but this section is about caching, so we'll talk about that.
-Specifically, we're going to use the `Flask-Cache <http://pythonhosted.org/Flask-Cache/>`_ extension.
+Specifically, we're going to use the `Flask-Caching <https://flask-caching.readthedocs.io/en/latest/>`_ extension.
 This extension provides us with a decorator that we can use on our index view to cache the response for some period of time.

-Flask-Cache can be configured to work with a bunch of different caching backends.
+Flask-Caching can be configured to work with a bunch of different caching backends.
 A popular choice is `Redis <http://redis.io/>`_, which is easy to set-up and use.
 Assuming Flask-Cache is already configured, this code block shows what our decorated view would look like.